Contact Us 734-769-2900 · info@skilledwork.org

 What is the Worker-Centered Benchmarking Project (WCBP)?

-With support from the Annie E. Casey Foundation, Corporation for a Skilled Workforce (CSW) will organize an advisory council of workers/learners from across the country to rethink how workforce program success is measured and the metrics used to do so.
-Workforce programs are commonly developed because labor market data projects growth in a specific occupation or industry.
-Or, in replication of models that have demonstrated success in other sectors or cities.
+With support from the Annie E. Casey Foundation, Corporation for a Skilled Workforce (CSW) formed the Worker-Centered Benchmarking Project (WCBP), an advisory council of workers/learners from across the country to rethink how workforce program success is measured and the metrics used to do so.
+Workforce programs are commonly developed because labor market data projects growth in a specific occupation or industry, or in replication of models that have demonstrated success in other sectors or cities.
 But how do we know if programs are achieving their intended impact within the communities where they operate?
 How do we know what communities want from workforce programs, or even how success is defined?

-CSW’s Improving Practices & Outcomes team will convene 8 workers/learners from across the country to rethink how program success is defined, develop new metrics reflective of this definition, and issue recommendations to providers and funders on incorporating key findings into everyday practice.
+CSW’s Improving Practices & Outcomes team convened the WCBP advisory council to rethink how program success is defined, develop new metrics reflective of this definition, and issue recommendations to providers and funders on incorporating key findings into everyday practice.
+The WCBP’s final report, Make Decisions With Us, Not About Us, was published in 2024.
+Other publications from WCBP advisory council members includ:

 Watch the 2023 WCBP Learnings From the Field